 - PS3075 - Psychology in Practice

-- PS2010 - Psychological Research 1: Design and Quantitative Methods
+- PS2010 - Psychological Research Methods 1: Design and Quantitative Analysis

 - PS2020 - Social and Developmental Psychology

 - PS1010 - Methods and practice of psychological inquiry

 - PS1020 - Introduction to Developmental and Social Psychology

 - PS1030 - Introduction to Psychobiology and Cognition

 - PS1040 - Current Topics in Psychology I